harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 Looks okay, AT rich at early timepoints as expected from a plant genome, rising to higher GC contents at later timepoints
 ```

-#Align reads to FALCON assembly with STAR
+#Align reads to FALCON assembly with STAR, also align mycelium for gene prediction

 ```bash
 for Assembly in $(ls repeat_masked/quiver_results/polished/filtered_contigs_repmask/polished_contigs_unmasked.fa)